PhotonMastr/DiceU/README.md

 By the way, if you're wondering why i'm learning so many languages it's because I don't entirely know what language I want to settle on right now so I am just experimenting.
+NOTE not working on windows as of right now